 If we've had no contact or payment after a further 28 day period of the NtO being issued, a Charge Certificate will be issued to the registered vehicle keeper.

-The Charge Certificate increases the original PCN fee by 50% and provides a 14 to 21 day period for payment dependant on the type of PCN issued.
+The Charge Certificate increases the original PCN fee by 50% and provides a 14 to 21 day period for payment dependent on the type of PCN issued.
 If no payment is made within this period, we may register the charge as a debt and you may receive contact from an enforcement agency.

 How to get more information about your Charge Certificate